 There's no substitute for a good landing page as it literally adds money to your bottom line.
 Landing pages increase your conversion rate, which leads to more sales and, of course, more sales means more dollars!
 Whats not to love about that?
 Here are a few other things you should know about landing pages and their potential impact on your conversion rates.

 Too many businesses still use their homepage as their landing page for offers and campaigns, which is one of the worst conversion mistakes you can make.
 So if you're operating with a handful of targeted landing pages, hey, you're doing alright in my book.
 However, we uncovered a study that found businesses with 40 or more landing pages generated an incredible 12 times more leads than those with five or fewer landing pages.
 We think that's enough of a difference for you to get on your horse and churn out a few more well-positioned landing pages!

 Want to increase your conversion rates by 80%?
 Use a video on your landing pages.
 Seriously, we found a study that claims videos can improve conversion rates by up to 80%.
-Here’s a link to our video marketing whitepaper and Distilled’s guide to online video marketing.
-Happy reading, and godspeed with those videos.
+Here's a link to and Distilled's guide to online video marketing.
+Happy reading and video watching!

 If you want to improve, you have to try.
 If you fall while you're trying, get back up and try again.
 We all learned these lessons when we were kids, right?
 So it makes sense brands that see year-over-year sales increases are actually attempting to boost their production by testing multiple landing pages.
 Good things come to those who work hard and try to move the needle forward, no matter what.

 During the course of our research for this infographic, we came across a few interesting factoids about the sheer volume and impact of A/B testing.

 In 2011, Google ran more than 7000 A/B tests.
 That's a whole lot of testing!
 And this was well before A/B testing was the cool thing to do.
 I think the message here is clear: do as Google says and as they do.